-- Have a clean diaper ready to go: Take a clean diaper and place it right under your little one’s bottom.
+- Have a clean diaper ready to go: Take a clean diaper and place it under your little one’s bottom.

 - Time to apply: Use clean hands to apply diaper cream to baby’s buttocks.
 If needed, diaper cream may also be applied inside the cheeks, in the perianal area, on the scrotum, penis, or external vaginal area.
 Never apply diaper cream inside the vagina or force the foreskin to retract in order to apply cream.

-- Time to clean up: Remove any excess cream from your fingers with a cloth or wet wipe.
+- Time to clean up: Remove excess cream from your fingers with a cloth or wet wipe.

 - Clean nappy time: Fasten baby’s clean diaper, making sure that it’s secure without being too snug.

 - Nerf those germs: Head right to the sink and thoroughly wash your hands and wrists in hot, soapy water.

 Babies’ sensitive skin can be very reactive, but diaper cream can work wonders in preventing rashes when used properly and in conjunction with frequent diaper changes.